opitzconsulting/cattlecrew-case-management-ui/README.md

 Welcome to the CattleCrew Case Management UI source code!

-The CattleCrew Case Management UI provides an interface to interact with CMMN 1.1 models in the camunda BPM platform via the REST API.
+The CattleCrew Case Management UI provides an interface to interact with CMMN 1.1 models in the camunda BPM platform via REST.
 It is development with [AngularJS](https://angularjs.org/) and uses [Grunt](http://gruntjs.com/) as build tool.

 It is relying on the following libraries: